MicroEJ/docs/SDK6UserGuide/gettingStartedIMX93.rst

 This Getting Started is separated into two main parts.

-The first part consists of running a demo application on the Virtual Device.
+The first part consists in running a demo application on the Virtual Device.
 All you need is:

 * An Internet connection to access Github repositories & :ref:`Module Repositories <module_repositories>`.